 The Defense Commissary Agency (DeCA) is proud to join the U.S. Coast Guard in observing its 231st birthday on Aug.
 4.

 Reaching for the MILITARY STAR® card at a military exchange store or commissary is strengthening benefits for all who serve and have served.

-Blue Marble Brands is voluntarily recalling selected Tropical Pepper products due to mislabeling according to a recall notice from the Defense Commissary Agency’s food safety office sent Feb.
-4. The label on the recalled products bears an incorrect ounce declaration.
+Grimmway Farms is voluntarily recalling certain carrot products because they may have been contaminated with Salmonella, according to a recall notice from the Defense Commissary Agency’s food safety office sent July 22.